mjansen4857/pathplanner/Writerside/topics/gui-Settings.md

 These values will be used as the default global constraints when creating new paths.
 Updating these values will also update the constraints of any paths set to use the defaults.

+The default constraints do not support being unlimited, as a conscious decision should be made per-path to have unlimited constraints.
+Running a path as fast as possible is not only dangerous, but can lead to the path following controller falling behind.

 Max Velocity
 : Max linear velocity in meters per second.